-- Places knowledge and learning up front, at the beginning of the project - when we know the least about it! - Thinking and learning through the project are ignored - Treats testing as unskilled work - Machines are trusted; human cognition is devalued - Measurement is riddled with basic critical thinking errors - primarily reification error and rotten construct validity
+- Places knowledge and learning up front, at the beginning of the project - when we know the least about it! - Testing and checking are confused. - Thinking and learning through the project are ignored - Testing is unskilled work - Machines are trusted; human cognition is devalued - Measurement is riddled with basic critical thinking errors

+- primarily reification error and rotten construct validity